alex-bagnoud/anammox-soil-tree/README.md

 ### 2) Phylogenetic analysis of anammox sequences retrieved from all studies of terrestrial environments

 The second part of this script describes a phylogenetic meta-analysis of all 16S rRNA sequences of anammox retrieved from other studies of terrestrial environments.

+Even though this second parts shares many tools with the first one, most of the steps were computed locally using bash or R commands.

 #### 2.1) Input sequences